oracle-livelabs/developer/safethewildlife/app-modernization/ci/ci.md

   ![tf-output](images/tf-output.png)

-9. Paste it on a browser and try the Container Instance deployment.
+9. Paste the Load Balancer public IP address on a browser tab and try the Container Instance deployment.

   ![game](images/game.png)